Moonbeam69/eAssert/README.md

 ### eAssert

-eAssert is a custom assertion library for JDK.
+eAssert is a light-weight fully-transparent assertion library for JDK.
+It is not based on AssertJ or Truth.

+TBH I wondered about the complexity of open source asserion libtaries and decided to build my own.